digiscot/digiscot-website/pages/challenge.md

 ---
 title: Challenge Fund and Projects
 excerpt: There are great digital participation projects going on across Scotland.
 We want to support existing projects to do more, and encourage new projects to get started.
+alert: Applications for Call 2 open on Monday 12 January.

 layout: challenge
 permalink: /challenge/